-- Junior and open premiere lambs will be nominated, tattooed, and weighed at the county level. - Premiere lambs must be weighed and tattooed with the Box A tattoo followed by a number starting with 1 - This must be witnessed by a local Extension employee or a person they designate, such as a volunteer or local sheep superintendent. - Completed nomination forms must be signed by the local Extension Office. - Send nomination forms to Dan Jennings (address above). - Ownership and nomination deadline is March 15 to May 15, 2023. - Lambed on or after January 1, 2023.
+- Junior and open premiere lambs will be nominated, tattooed, and weighed at the county level. - Premiere lambs must be weighed and tattooed with the Box A tattoo followed by a number starting with 1 - This must be witnessed by a local Extension employee or a person they designate, such as a volunteer or local sheep superintendent. - Completed nomination forms must be signed by the local Extension Office. - Send nomination forms to Shelby Carlson (address above). - Ownership and nomination deadline is March 15 to May 15, 2025. - Lambed on or after January 1, 2025.

-Meat Goat Wethers: Live Show Wethers - No more Regional check-in sites - New nomination format
+Meat Goat Wethers: Live Show Wethers.

-- Wethers Born on or after October 1, 2022 - Ownership dates for Kids & Yearlings not in milk May 15, 2023 - Self-nomination as follows: Nominations must be signed by local Extension office. - Exhibitors fill out and send in nomination form with photo of goat's ear with scrapie tag installed in ear (close up photo of ear so scrapie tag can be read).
-This must be completed between March 15 and May 15, 2023.
-Send to Dan Jennings, Region 1 Office, 1100 E. Warrenville Rd., Suite 170, Naperville IL 60563
+- Wethers Born on or after October 1, 2024 - Ownership dates for Kids & Yearlings not in milk May 15, 2025 - Self-nomination as follows: Nominations must be signed by local Extension office. - Exhibitors fill out and send in nomination form with photo of goat's ear with scrapie tag installed in ear (close up photo of ear so scrapie tag can be read).
+This must be completed between March 15 and May 15, 2025.
+Send to Shelby Carlson, University of Illinois, 180 S. Soangetaha Rd., Ste.
+108, Galesburg, IL 61401

-2023 Breeding Animals
+2025 Breeding Animals